dylnbk/dylnbk-blog/posts/2022-06-10-Firewalls.md

 ## <u>Purpose of a Firewall</u> <br><br>

-The rationale behind installing a firewall is generally to help protect a private system against intrusion, preventing unnoticed and unauthorized users from acquiring proprietary information.
+The rationale behind installing a firewall is generally to help protect a private system against intrusion, preventing unauthorized users from acquiring proprietary information.
 It should analyse and filter traffic between networks and external devices, halting any illegal behaviours before they gain unwanted entry to the destination host.
 When connecting a device directly to the